NeuralEnsemble/elephant/doc/install.rst

 Prerequisites / Installation
 ****************************

-elephant is a pure Python package so that it should be easy to install on any system.
+Elephant is a pure Python package so that it should be easy to install on any system.

 Dependencies
 ============

-The following packages are required to use elephant:
+The following packages are required to use Elephant:
     * Python_ >= 2.6
     * numpy_ >= 1.6.2
     * scipy_>=0.11.0
     * quantities_ >= 0.9.0
     * neo_ == 0.4.0

-The following packages are optional in order to run certain parts of elephant:
+The following packages are optional in order to run certain parts of Elephant:
     * For using the pandas_bridge module:
         * pandas>=>=0.14.0
     * For building the documentation: